aaronjasso/Femap---Create-Line-Normal-to-Surface/README.md

 **No** will simply skip all points that don't lie on the surface.

 **Cancel** will return you to the point selection dialog, where you can pick new points.

+### Output
+The program will create normal vectors according to the input you've provided.
+If any points are projected, the IDs of the new points will be listed to the message window.
+All new normal line IDs are also listed to the message window.
+All new entities are added to the active layer.